Vertebrate paleontologist Jelle Reumer talks about the fossils that could be found in this work by Wotruba.

-Free entrance, tickets can be ordered here: During this afternoon, if there is room, passers-by can walk in at the start of each part.
+Free entrance, tickets can be ordered here: During this afternoon, if space is available, passers-by can walk in at the start of each event.
 The program can be read at the entrance of Het Nieuwe Instituut.

-In collaboration with Jeroen Boomgaard of the Art & Public Space research group (LAPS), Sculpture International Rotterdam (SIR) and BKOR (both CBK Rotterdam programs) are organizing an extra long edition of the Z-Files, about artworks in the Rotterdam street scene.
-Various people from Rotterdam with a special view of the art phenomenon have been asked to speak about 'their' artwork in the public space.
-On Sunday 21 August will find part two of these Z-Files XL place: five Rotterdam-based artists and storytellers are developing their own guided tours, one of which will perhaps lead past dozens of works of art, and the other perhaps one hour will reflect on one piece of art; one guide will walk, the other will approach the art by bicycle, metro or boat.
+In collaboration with Jeroen Boomgaard of the Lectorate Art & Public Space (LAPS), Sculpture International Rotterdam (SIR) and BKOR (both programs of CBK Rotterdam) are organizing an extra long edition of the Z-Files, about works of art in the Rotterdam street scene.
+Various Rotterdammers with a special view on the phenomenon of art have been asked to speak about 'their' work of art in public space.
+Part two of these will take place on Sunday 21 August Z-Files XL place: five Rotterdam-based artists and storytellers are developing their own guided tours, one of which will perhaps lead past dozens of works of art, and the other perhaps one hour will reflect on one piece of art; one guide will walk, the other will approach the art by bicycle, metro or boat.

 While Z-Files XL eight Rotterdammers tell about an artwork of their choice in Rotterdam: Maziar Afrassiabi (founder and director of Rib Art Space); Nicky Assmann (artist); Nathalie Hearts (director of MAMA); Raoul de Jong (writer); Ernest van der Kwast (writer and program maker); Ine Lamers (visual artist), Jelle Reumer (paleontologist and publicist), Sjoerd Westbroek (artist and educator).
-They each have their own approach: for example, Ernest van der Kwast pays tribute to the neglected 'Naum Gabo' at the Bijenkorf, Raoul de Jong talks about the famous bronze Fikkie on the Oude Binnenweg, Ine Lamers talks about the art of failure the artwork of Job Koelewijn in the water of the Westersingel, and Jelle Reumer examines the fossil structures in the limestone of the Wotruba and tells about fossil sea lilies in the pedestals along the Westersingel.
+They each have their own approach: Ernest van der Kwast, for example, pays tribute to the neglected 'Naum Gabo' at the Bijenkorf, Raoul de Jong speaks about the famous bronze Fikkie on the Oude Binnenweg, Ine Lamers speaks about the art of failure in the artwork of Job Koelewijn in the water of the Westersingel, and Jelle Reumer discusses the fossil structures in the limestone of the Wotruba and talks about fossil sea lilies in the pedestals along the Westersingel.
 The afternoon is presented by Jeroen Boomgaard (LAPS) and opened by Guus Beumer (director of the New Institute) and Dees Linders (artistic leader SIR).

-The readings of approximately 15 minutes are alternated with a compilation of videos about the placement and relocation, the making and demolition of artworks in Rotterdam, with images of, among other things, the triumphal journey through the city of Rotterdam.
+The lectures of approximately 15 minutes are alternated with a compilation of videos about the placement and relocation, making and demolition of works of art in Rotterdam, including images of the triumphal procession through the city of Rotterdam.
 Santa Claus, the transport of the 'Anteater' from Calder to Düsseldorf, the lessons to the 'Sorry' city caller by Elmgreen & Dragset and the restoration of The apples from Kees Franse.

 The unique art collection of Rotterdam